Elizabeth Farm: History

 The new owner, Septimus Stephen, subdivided the land and put the house block up for auction.
 There were further subdivisions in 1884.
 The house was leased variously as a boarding house and glue factory.
 It was purchased as a house and six acres by William and Elizabeth Swann and family in 1904 for the land value only.
 The house was in a state of dilapidation.
 They immediately proceeded to have it cleansed, disinfected and repaired.
-The family became an institution in Parramatta, their house based activities including music, education, a secretarial school and dental surgery.
+The family became an institution in Parramatta, their house-based activities including music, education, a secretarial school and dental surgery.
 The Swann family owned and occupied the house until 1968 when it was purchased by the Elizabeth Farm Management Trust.

 A Friends of Elizabeth Farm group formed well before the formation of the Historic Houses Trust of New South Wales.

 In 1973 the State Planning Authority assumed control of Elizabeth Farm.
 Between 1978 and 1983 the Public Works Department and the Heritage Council of NSW restored the buildings, which were considered important as a record of the oldest surviving examples of colonial construction techniques in Australia.

 Architectural documentation and conservation works on the buildings were supervised by project architect Ian Sansom, Government Architect's Branch.
 Conservation policy and landscape proposals for the garden and grounds were developed by the Landscape Section, Government Architect's Branch, in consultation with the Historic Houses Trust (HHT) and Heritage and Conservation Branch.

-A. W. Edwards P/L was engaged to carry out restoration of lath and plaster work.
+A. W. Edwards P/L was engaged to restore lath and plaster work.
 A detailed property title search was carried out.
-Anne Bickford, archaeologist was engaged to continue research, particularly in regard to the carriage way and former outbuildings.
+Anne Bickford, an archaeologist was engaged to continue research, particularly regarding the carriageway and former outbuildings.
 Discussions continued with the HHT regarding its likely requirements for ancillary facilities on the site.
-Consultation continued with Parramatta City Council re future management of the reserve surrounding Elizabeth Farm.
+Consultation continued with Parramatta City Council regarding the future management of the reserve surrounding Elizabeth Farm.

 A draft conservation plan was prepared by the HHT in 1982.
-The HC SR Committee formed a sub-committee with representatives of the Heritage & Conservation Branch, HHT and co-opted members to increase involvement of the HHT in works being carried out with a view to eventual transfer of the property to the Trust for management as a house museum.
+The HC SR Committee formed a sub-committee with representatives of the Heritage & Conservation Branch, HHT and co-opted members to increase the involvement of the HHT in works being carried out with a view to the eventual transfer of the property to the Trust for management as a house museum.